Additional On and Off-Campus Counseling Resources

 To utilize your individual health insurance coverage for counseling, you can also search for mental health providers using your insurance provider’s website.
 If you’re searching for a counselor, clinical social worker, psychologist or psychiatrist, you’ll likely need to use “Behavioral Health” as a search parameter.

-CAPS is also excited to offer our How to Find a Therapist 101 workshop that arms students with information about how to navigate locating a long term therapuetic provider and reccomended resources.
-We also make our How to Find a Therapist 101 Packet available to the GW community below should you wish to access this informaiton without engaging with CAPS and conduct an independent search.
+We also make our How to Find a Therapist 101 Packet available to the GW community below should you wish to access this information without engaging with CAPS and conduct an independent search.

 You are welcome to come in or contact us at [email protected] for support accessing community resources or a mental health provider.